foresterre/cargo-msrv/README.md

 JSON output may be enabled by providing the `--output-format json` flag:

 * determine msrv: `cargo msrv --output-format json`, or
-* verify msrv: `cargo msrv --output-format json --verify`, or
+* verify msrv: `cargo msrv --output-format json verify`, or
 * list msrv's: `cargo msrv --output-format json list`

 When the output format is 'json', various types of status messages can be printed.
 Each type is indicated